 The MJM 35z has an LOA of 37’11” (11.56 m), a beam of 11’ (3.35 m), and a draft of 28” (71 cm).
 With an empty weight of 13,300 lb.
 (6,033 kg), 63-percent fuel and three people, we estimated our test weight at 14,923 lb.
 (6,769 kg).

 With the twin 350-hp Mercury Verados turning 17 pitch Rev 4 propellers and spooled up to 5900 RPM, we reached our top speed of 40.9 knots.
 With the throttle pulled back to 4000 RPM we measured the boat’s best economy at 24.5 knots.
 It was at that speed that the 20.5 GPH fuel burn translated into 1.2 NMPG and a range of 269.1 nm, all while still holding back a 10-percent reserve of the boat’s 250-gallon (946.35 L) total fuel capacity.

-The MJM 35z accelerates on a nearly level attitude with no loss of sightlines to the horizon, and then settles into her 5-degree bow high attitude.
+The MJM 35z accelerates on a nearly level attitude with no loss of sightlines to the horizon and then settles into her 5-degree bow high attitude.
 She’s also quick to accelerate, reaching planing speed in an average 4 seconds flat.
-She continued on to 20 MPH in 6 seconds and 30 came and went in 9.5.
+She continued on to 20 mph in 6 seconds and 30 came and went in 9.5 seconds.

 $650,000 - $700,000

 Warranty information to come.

 To design a boat for the way it’s used 80 percent of the time, as MJM has said it does in the past, is a sensible approach that serves as a guidepost for many decisions.
 And when we inspect the boat and consider that rule, we see why decisions are made the way they are.